 - Collision Coverage: This type of coverage helps pay for damages to your vehicle when you collide with another car or object, including hitting a deer.
 However, collision coverage only applies if you were at fault for the accident.
 If the collision resulted from the deer’s sudden appearance and you swerved to avoid hitting it, you might not be considered at fault, and comprehensive coverage will come into play.

 - Comprehensive Coverage: Comprehensive coverage, often known as “other than collision” coverage, protects you from damage caused by events beyond your control, such as theft, vandalism, natural disasters, and, yes, collisions with animals like deer.
 If you have comprehensive coverage, hitting a deer should be covered, subject to your policy’s terms and conditions.

 Check Your Insurance Policy

-To determine whether you have comprehensive coverage or collision coverage, and what it includes, review your insurance policy or contact your insurance provider directly.
+Review your insurance policy or contact your insurance provider directly to determine whether you have comprehensive or collision coverage and what it includes.
 Some policies may combine both types of coverage, offering more comprehensive protection.
-Keep in mind that comprehensive coverage typically requires you to pay a deductible before your insurance kicks in to cover the remaining expenses.
+Remember that comprehensive coverage typically requires paying a deductible before your insurance kicks in to cover the remaining expenses.